Car Insurance Down Payments: How Much You'll Pay & How to Lower It

 Nationwide offers competitive low down payment options at around $60 per month for minimum coverage with flexible payment structures.
 Their SmartMiles pay-per-mile program is a strong option for low-mileage drivers.

 Progressive has built a reputation for flexible payment options with no traditional down payment requirement beyond the first premium.
 They excel at accommodating high-risk drivers who might struggle with larger upfront costs, making them a solid choice for those with imperfect driving records.
+Check out our guide to cheap car insurance options for a full comparison of the most affordable carriers.

 Alternative Providers with Unique Payment Structures

 OCHO Insurance offers innovative payment solutions for drivers in select states.
-They provide $0 upfront through interest-free financing—essentially loaning you the deposit at 0% APR—with repayment in bi-weekly installments over your policy term.
+They provide $0 upfront through interest-free financing — essentially loaning you the deposit at 0% APR — with repayment in bi-weekly installments over your policy term.
 Note that OCHO charges an $80 broker fee and is only available in select states.

 Dairyland Insurance advertises down payments as low as 6% of the total premium, making it one of the lowest percentage-based deposit options among traditional carriers and a solid option for high-risk drivers.